 The Foodies Festival provides a great day out for all the family and tickets are valid for the full three days.
 Simply sign up on arrival for the Chefs' Theatre, Drinks Theatres and Pop-Up Restaurants, and you are guaranteed a varied and interesting program of events all included in the entrance fee to the festival.

-The 2016 festival will take place over a weekend in mid August (dates to be confirmed) and you can follow preparations and find out who will be in attendance by visiting the Edinburgh Foodies Festival own website.
+The 2018 festival will take place from 3 August to 5 August and you can follow preparations and find out who will be in attendance by visiting the Edinburgh Foodies Festival own website, linked from the Visitor Information section of this page.